-Human mobility data is a key ingredient in modelling the spread of infectious diseases through and across populations.
+Despite the abundance of high-quality public human population mobility data, the current outbreak of COVID-19 has demonstrated that data is a key ingredient in modelling the spread of infectious diseases across populations.

 The challenge for Australia is to develop a comprehensive human population mobility dataset needed for further research in the health domain to prevent and control future disease outbreaks without overwhelming local health systems.

 This project addresses the challenge of transforming available mobility data into a consistent format suitable for analysis in a range of research areas such as public health, transport analytics, emergency and disaster management, and border security.
 Bringing these datasets together will improve the quality and coverage of existing datasets.

 The final data asset will be hosted and made publicly available on the Australian Urban Research Infrastructure Network (AURIN), enabling data downloads at different spatial and temporal resolutions.

 Who Will Benefit